-Senators push to ditch social security numbers in light of Equifax hack
+Senators push to ditch Social Security numbers in light of Equifax hack

 Members of the Senate committee also advocated for “rigorous” data security rules, expanding FTC authority to enforce them and stiffer penalties to motivate companies to protect consumers proactively.

-“The parade of high profile data breaches seems to have no end,” said ranking committee member Bill Nelson.
+“The parade of high-profile data breaches seems to have no end,” said ranking committee member Bill Nelson.
 “We can either take action with common sense rules or we can start planning for our next hearing on the issue.”

-Last month, White House Cybersecurity Coordinator Rob Joyce made it clear that the Trump administration is also interested in abandoning social security numbers in favor of a more secure, more digital form of identification, stating that the form of ID has “outlived its usefulness.”Featured Image: Douglas Sacha/Getty Images
+Last month, White House cybersecurity coordinator Rob Joyce made it clear that the Trump administration is also interested in abandoning Social Security numbers in favor of a more secure, more digital form of identification, stating that the form of ID has “outlived its usefulness.”Featured Image: Douglas Sacha/Getty Images

 0